ybgskr12/Reforestation/README.md

-## Writing with a broken pencil is pointless.
+## A Sandwich walks into a bar, the bartender says “Sorry, we don’t serve food here”